3osmic/Group3-repo-projects/Playwright-Lab.md

 - Pycharm (Recommended)

 ### OVERVIEW
+This lab serves as a dedicated environment for developers and testers to experiment with and refine automation scripts using the Playwright framework.
+It provides a controlled space for testing browser interactions, debugging code, and optimizing scripts for web application automation.
+The information below is a step-by-step guide on how to help you get started.

 For more information on GitHub: https://github.com/CbarNC/Group3-repo-projects/blob/Selenium/Selenium%20Lab.md

 ### What Is Playwright?
+Playwright is an open-source browser automation library that allows developers to automate interactions with web pages.

-For more information on playwright, navigate to this website:
+For more information on playwright, navigate to this website: https://playwright.dev

 ### Step 1: Install Playwright
 To install playwright, type the following command in either your command line or terminal: